pingumacpenguin/STM32-O-Scope/README.md

 Based on the $10 Oscilloscope idea from Ray Burnette found here.. https://www.hackster.io/rayburne/10-arduino-o-scope

+A similar scope is documented here.. http://tomeko.net/miniscope_v2c/ .. so I can't claim originalty for anything here except for the code.

 Bill of materials.

   eBay links are for reference only, other suppliers may be better, cheaper or more reliable.. or any combination of those three.